Floorp-Projects/Floorp/remote/doc/Usage.md

 	                     a low-level debugging interface based on the CDP protocol.
 	                     Defaults to listen on localhost:9222.
 	…

+When used, the remote agent will start an HTTP server and print a message on stderr with the location of the main target’s WebSocket
+listener:

+	% firefox --remote-debugger
+	DevTools listening on ws://localhost:9222/devtools/browser/7b4e84a4-597f-4839-ac6d-c9e86d16fb83

 As you will tell from the flag description, `--remote-debugger` takes an optional address spec as input: